pwoolvett/capscent/README.md

 Capslock is useless, and I need to write in spanish.

-Enter capscent, a script to
+Enter capscent, a script to enable accented letters and `ñ` using the caps lock key, via `xmodmap`.

 ## prerequisites